 - Needs validation

-- The feasibility of using the feature in CRYENGINE's code base is yet to be validated by the CRYENGINE Technical Council.
+- The feasibility of using the feature in CRYENGINE's code base is yet to be validated by the CRYENGINE's Technical Leads.

 - The feature doesn't introduce 'show-blocking' issues.

 - The feature improves, or at least doesn't harm, code runtime and compile time performance.

 - The feature improves, or at least doesn't harm, code readability or debugability.

 - The feature is supported by all the compilers that the CRYENGINE code base is compiled against.

 - The feature has a negative impact on runtime and compile time performance.

 - The feature has a negative impact on code readability and debugability.